k-pulkit/k-pulkit.github.io/my_collections/_posts/spark/2024-03-07-Apache-hadoop-background.md

     - dataengineering
 header:
   teaser: /assets/images/collections/pages/spark-articles.png
-excerpt: In this piece of text, we focus on understanding ...
+excerpt: Understand the background and basics of Hadoop environment.
 ---

 > Technologies come and go, but data is here to grow!